DataDog/integrations-core/argo_rollouts/README.md

 Starting from Agent release 7.53.0, the Argo Rollouts check is included in the [Datadog Agent][2] package.
 No additional installation is needed in your environment.

-This check uses [OpenMetrics][5] to collect metrics from the OpenMetrics endpoint that Karpenter exposes, which requires Python 3.
+This check uses [OpenMetrics][5] to collect metrics from the OpenMetrics endpoint that Argo Rollout exposes, which requires Python 3.

 ### Configuration